 Because of our adeptness at navigating the shifting commercial and regulatory environment, we are routinely called on to represent clients with the Federal

 Energy Regulatory Commission (FERC) and other service commissions.
-Our Energy Practice Group also advises on all aspects of projects and facilities for
+Our Energy Team also advises on all aspects of projects and facilities for

 electricity generation, refineries, and mining; handles regulatory issues on billion-dollar pipeline projects; and represents large solar companies in